RegionalPlanAssoc/cruisedetector/README.md

 #### Using pgAdmin4
 ###### Query Tool
-Some lines of pSQL are offered in this readme to troubleshoot errors.
+Some lines of pSQL are provided in this readme to install extensions, find installation files, or troubleshoot errors.
 These can be run using the ‘Query Tool’ within pgAdmin4.
 Right-click on the database you are using for cruise detector (i.e. `cruisedb`) and click on the ‘Query Tool’ toward the bottom of the list.

 ###### Create Extensions in your database
 To get started, create extensions for Postgis and Pgrouting by running the following line using the Query Tool within your project's PostgreSQL database: